noamLeiv13/DataDevInterviewKit/README.md

 The interview process can change between companies and positions, but generally, you’ll experience a phone call with HR, one or two technical interviews, and possibly a take-home assignment.

+## How to Get Started with Interviews

+- Begin with warm-up interviews:
+    - Start by interviewing with companies you're not particularly interested in.
+    - This approach provides valuable experience and prepares you for interviews with companies you're more excited about.

+- Building confidence:
+    - After a few interviews, you'll likely feel more comfortable with the process.
+    - As your confidence grows, you can then focus on applying to and interviewing with companies that truly interest you.

+## Questions to Ask During the interview process:
+When interviewing, I like to ask the following questions to gather more information about the company and the team:
+- What is the team size?
+- Who would you describe as the ideal team member?
+- What is the biggest challenge the team is currently facing?
+- Where do you see the company in one year?
+- Where do you see the team in one year?
+- What tech stack does the team use?
+- What are the company's long-term plans?
+- How much time, on average, do you spend in meetings?
+- Who are the customers, and why do they pay for the product?
+- Are there other companies trying to solve similar problems?

+# How to Introduce Yourself

+When introducing myself, I typically follow this structure:

+1. **Personal Details**: I start with some basic information about myself: my age, where I'm from, and where I currently live.

+2. **Personal Interests**: I then mention things I like to do outside of work.
+For me, this includes playing basketball and hiking, as well as volunteering.
+Although some might not see this as necessary, I find it helps to get into the flow of the conversation.

+3. **Education and Experience**: Next, I cover my educational background and past work experiences.
+I focus on qualifications that fit the job I'm applying for.

+4. **Current Role**: Finally, I talk about my current job and what I do there.

+For more tips on how to introduce yourself, you can check out the [Tech Interview Handbook: Self-Introduction](https://www.techinterviewhandbook.org/self-introduction/).

 ## Phone Call with HR